-Food Allergy occurs when your immune system overreacts to a food by mistakenly labelling it as a threat and triggering an immune response.
-The symptoms resulting from this immune response are often mild but they can also be very serious and trigger a life threatening reaction known as anaphylaxis.
+Food Allergy occurs when the immune system misidentifies a particular food as a threat and directs an immune response against it.
+This results in the generation of immune memory against that particular food so that future exposure may cause a more aggressive reaction.
+The symptoms resulting from food allergy usually occur within seconds to minutes of ingestion.
+Symptoms may be relatively mild but they can also be very serious and trigger a life threatening reaction known as anaphylaxis.

 Symptoms of Food Allergy